Patrick Rakovsky

 Patrick Rakovsky (born 2 June 1993) is a German professional footballer who plays as a goalkeeper for Phoenix Rising FC in the USL Championship.

-Rakovsky joined Orange County SC of the USL Championship in December 2020.
+Rakovsky joined Orange County SC of the USL Championship in December 2020 from Finnish club Lahti.
 In 2021, Rakovsky and Orange County won the 2021 USL Championship Final.

-On January 17, 2023, Rakovsky signed with Phoenix Rising FC.
+On 17 January 2023, Rakovsky signed with Phoenix Rising FC.